Dear new owner of my longest home ever,

 As for me, I have my faithful friends Cheri and “The Pope” across the street.
 That’s the name we gave Tom after he texted me at 6 a.m. after the Pope’s resignation stating, “There is no truth to the rumor that I will be elected the next Pope.”
 Cheri and I gave him the name anyways.

 Life long friends.
 That’s the kind of friends we’ve made here.
-It doesn’t matter that I’m moving 12 miles away.
+It doesn’t matter that I’m moving 12 miles away in a few week with a Home removal.
 I’m keeping my friends, and I’m keeping my memories.

 But here’s a few things you should know about your new home…